 Ideal patients for Liposuction are healthy, smoke-free individuals, who have no serious medical conditions or life-threatening illness that may prevent the healing process.
 They also have a positive outlook on life.
-In order to be good candidates for Liposuction, patients must suffer from having excess fat deposits, and have a realistic vision for their body contouring.
+In order to be good candidates for the Liposuction procedure, patients must suffer from having excess fat deposits, and have a realistic vision for their body contouring.

-The recovery period for Liposuction ranges from a few days to several weeks.
-The initial stages of Liposuction recovery can be especially uncomfortable due to possible swelling, numbness, burning and soreness, which makes taking care of the treated areas very important.
+The Liposuction recovery period ranges from a few days to several weeks.
+The initial stages can be especially uncomfortable due to possible swelling, numbness, burning and soreness, which makes taking care of the treated areas very important.
 To expedite recovery, reduce swelling and help shape the body, the doctor may recommend compression garments or wraps for several weeks or months after surgery.
 One to two days after surgery, the doctor will replace the bandages.
 Five to ten days after surgery, any sutures and drains will be removed.
 Eight to ten days after surgery, any stitches that did not dissolve will be removed.
 Compression garments may be removed a few weeks or months later.
 Doctors may prescribe antibiotics to avoid infection at the incision sites.
 Final results are visible once the swelling subsides.

-While the cost of Liposuction may be an important factor, the quality of Liposuction should remain more important.
+While the cost of Liposuction may be an important factor, the quality should remain more important.
 Be careful not to let cheap Liposuction prices supersede good lipo surgery.
-The cost of Liposuction surgery includes surgical fees, operating room costs and anesthesia fees.
+Our cost for Liposuction surgery includes surgical fees, operating room costs and anesthesia fees.
 Non-surgical fees include pre-operative exams, post operative garments and treatments like massages.

-In addition to non-surgical fees, other variables that affect Liposuction prices include:
+In addition to non-surgical fees, other variables that affect Liposuction cost include: